mendax1234/6940Swerve-docs/README.md

 # Contributing to 6940swerve-docs

-l am happy to have you contributing to 6940swerve-docs,whether it's:writing articles, fixing code, new extensions, or adding translations!
+l am happy to have you contributing to 6940swerve-docs, whether it's: writing articles, fixing code, new extensions, or adding translations!

 All the information needed to contribute to 6940swerve-docs is located in the [contributing]() section on 6940swerve-docs.